anapenedos/PhosQuest/README.md

 To set up the database, download data from [PhosphoSitePlus](https://www.phosphosite.org), [MRC Kinase Profiling Inhibitor Database](http://www.kinase-screen.mrc.ac.uk) and [BindingDB](https://www.bindingdb.org), introduce the new file locations in the `table_parsing.py` script found in the `data_import_scripts` directory and then run `db_setup.py`.
 More details about how the DB is structured and populated can be found in the [database documentation](documentation/database.md).

 ### Software Specifications
-PhosphoQuest is developed in Python 3.6+ using Flask 1.0.2 for web functionality and runs on Windows, Linux and Mac OS.
+PhosQuest is developed in Python 3.6+ using Flask 1.0.2 for web functionality and runs on Windows, Linux and Mac OS.
 The DB is setup in SQLite3.
 The web interface can be viewed in any modern browser; however, we recommend the latest versions of Chrome, Firefox and Edge to ensure correct page rendering (minor differences are seen between browsers due to different handling of css).

 Webpage styles are based on html5 with Bootstrap CSS 4.2.1 with local tweaks, jquery is used for tabs on results page.